krimatrivedi/AmazonPython/README.md

 - Product Details

 #### Libraries requirements
--from bs4 import BeautifulSoup
+- from bs4 import BeautifulSoup
--from urllib.request import urlopen
+- from urllib.request import urlopen
--import requests
+- import requests
--import json
+- import json
--import re
+- import re

 **Total of 100 URLs are used and are in .txt file**